loafisgood/lucas-yu/posts/hobbies.md

 ---

-Idk.
 Focus on the little things or something.